strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     Strapi Cloud offers a free trial for only one project and you will not need to share your credit card details to create your first project.
 Once the free trial has already been used for a previous project, the option will no longer appear in the plan selection.
     :::

-4. Connect a GitHub repository to your new Strapi Cloud project.
+4. Connect a GitHub or GitLab repository to your new Strapi Cloud project.

     :::strapi Choose your path to create your new Strapi Cloud project!
     Select one of the tabs below depending on how you wish to proceed:
-    - by using a prebuilt template and creating a new GitHub repository to discover Strapi Cloud easily and quickly *(recommended for new users and beginners)*,
+    - by using a prebuilt template and creating a new repository on GitHub to discover Strapi Cloud easily and quickly *(recommended for new users and beginners — not available on another provider than GitHub)*,
-    - or by using your own, already existing GitHub repository and Strapi project.
+    - or by using your own, already existing GitHub or GitLab repository and Strapi project.
     :::

     <Tabs groupId="REPO-OPTIONS">